uwcse440/web-cse440-sp19/_assignments/assignment2/index.md

 ### Submission

 For the submission, capture and submit legible images of your brainstorm and, on the same PDF file, shortly describe (in 1 or 2 sentences) the 3-5 ideas the team consider more exciting.
+Please, focus on clarifying what the team wants to convey with that idea, for example: Idea one proposes a wearable device to use around the neck that will read the muscles to identify where the head is facing.

 Submit via Canvas here: